Selenium Java SDK

 11 type2, type3, type1);

-This custom parameter helps to customize knowledge base links in the reports.
-Those links are displayed in the reports as follows:
+Sets customized knowledge-base links in the reports.
+The links are displayed in the reports “Issue Type” column, as shown in the following screenshot:

 1EvincedConfiguration configuration = new EvincedConfiguration();